Hiring out church premises

 Most organisations that operate on a regular basis are likely to have insurance cover and any individuals hiring the premises for a private function should check with their household insurers to ensure that the public liability cover would extend to include the organising of such an event.

-The hiring of church premises to children’s groups is a common scenario for many churches and the PCC should refer to the Diocesan Child Protection Guidelines, and/or the Diocesan Child Protection Adviser, for specific advice and guidance on this matter.
+The hiring of church premises to children’s groups is a common scenario for many churches and the PCC should refer to the Diocesan Safeguarding Guidelines, and/or the Diocesan Safeguarding Adviser, for specific advice and guidance on this matter.

-We do, however, consider it good practice for the PCC to obtain written confirmation from any such group that it has a child protection policy and that it uses the Disclosure and Barring Service.
+We do, however, consider it good practice for the PCC to obtain written confirmation from any such group that it has a safeguarding policy and that it uses the Disclosure and Barring Service.